gdr22/15-466-f21-base3/README.md

 Sources:
 Sprite pipeline and PPU code re-used from https://github.com/gdr22/15-466-f21-base1

-Music is based on the works of Beethoven and Neil Cicirega's album Dinosaurchestra, which is published under an Attribution-NonCommercial-ShareAlike license. https://lemondemon.bandcamp.com/album/dinosaurchestra https://creativecommons.org/licenses/by-nc-sa/3.0/
+Music is based on the works of Beethoven and Lemon Demon's album Dinosaurchestra, which is published under an Attribution-NonCommercial-ShareAlike license. https://lemondemon.bandcamp.com/album/dinosaurchestra https://creativecommons.org/licenses/by-nc-sa/3.0/